A Complete Guide to the Gap Selling Framework

-The problem there is, the prospect may not understand why they’re experiencing a problem — much less how to solve it.
+The problem with this is that the prospect may not understand why they’re experiencing a problem — much less how to solve it.
 In many cases, they may not even know what the ideal solution should look like.

 Gap selling takes problem-solving to the next level.
 It’s not just about sellers working through the process of uncovering pain points and identifying solutions.

-The seller’s goal is bridging the gap between the prospect’s current state (where they are right now) – and their ideal future state (where they want to be – assuming they’ve solved the problem).
+The seller’s goal is to bridge the gap between the prospect’s current state (where they are right now) and their ideal future state (where they want to be – assuming they’ve solved the problem).

-Here, we’ll explain the concept of gap selling in more detail, break down the framework, and share some tips for implementing the strategy in your own organization.
+In this guide, we’ll explain the concept of gap selling in more detail, break down the framework, and share some tips for implementing the strategy in your own sales organization.

 What is Gap Selling?

-Gap selling was created by sales coach/influencer Keenan (yes, just the one name) who wrote the book, Gap Selling: Getting the Customer to Yes and now runs a B2B sales training program built on the methodology.
+Gap Selling was created by sales coach Keenan (yes, just the one name), who wrote the book, Gap Selling: Getting the Customer to Yes and now runs a sales consulting firm and B2B sales training program built on the methodology.

-It’s a problem-centric methodology where sellers go deep into the discovery process to understand the full scope of a prospect’s problem/pain point and work with them to identify the gap between their current state and ideal future state.
+It’s a problem-centric methodology where sellers go deep into the discovery process to understand the full scope of a prospect’s problems and pain points and work with them to identify the gap between their current state and the ideal future state.

 From there, all interactions focus on closing the gap by diagnosing problems and presenting solutions.

 It’s important to note that gap selling dives deep into the discovery process.
-So, you’re going beyond basic pain points and instead, trying to uncover the root cause of that pain.
+So, you’re going beyond basic pain points and trying to uncover the root cause of the pain.

-Future state represents the ideal outcome.
-Once you’ve gathered enough info about the current state, you can start discussing the future state.
+Once you’ve gathered enough information about the current state, you can start discussing the future state.
+The future state represents the ideal outcome.
 In other words, where would the prospect’s company be if they solved the problem?

 What kind of environment does the prospect want to create?
-What kind of impact will solving the problem have on the business--how will it affect them emotionally?
+What kind of impact will solving the problem have on the business and how will it affect the prospect emotionally?

-Here, the goal is determining what needs to happen in order to get the prospect to that ideal future state.
+Here, the goal is to determine what needs to happen in order to get the prospect to that ideal future state.
 In some cases, it might also involve helping prospects define the ideal outcome before assessing possible solutions.

-The gap represents the distance between current and future states.
-Your goal is determining how much of a difference exists between the two states, and whether or not the gap is wide enough to justify an investment in your product or service.
+The gap represents the distance between the current and the future state.
+Your goal is to determine how much of a difference exists between the two states and whether or not the gap is wide enough to justify an investment in your product or service.

 How much will it cost to make the change?
 What kind of effort is involved?
 And are those costs even worth it?
 The bigger the gap, the easier it’ll be to prove the value of making that change.

-Keenan says the discovery process should happen within the first 25% of the sales cycle.
-The reason being, that without this information, you can’t know what the buyer’s goals are, what challenges they’re up against, or what their decision criteria is based on.
+Keenan says the discovery process should happen within the first 25% of the sales process.
+The reason is that without this information, you can’t know what the buyer’s goals are, what challenges they’re up against, or what their decision criteria are based on.

 Without that information, you can’t influence the deal or create the kind of urgency that drives action.

-How to put together a winning gap strategy
+How to put together a winning Gap Selling strategy

-Keenan says gap selling boosts sales by changing everything sellers thought they knew about relationship-building, objection handling, pricing, and closing deals.
+Keenan says the methodology boosts sales by changing everything sellers thought they knew about relationship-building, objection handling, pricing, and closing deals.

-In many cases, reps must unlearn old habits – like selling features or making assumptions about the prospect’s ideal solution.
-And instead, embrace a more collaborative, problem-focused approach to buyer interactions.
+In many cases, reps must unlearn old habits — like selling features or making assumptions about the prospect’s ideal solution — and embrace a more collaborative, problem-focused approach to buyer interactions instead.

-Below, we’ve outlined some best practices for putting this strategy to work – though you’ll still need to put in the work when it comes to mastering these tactics:
+Below, we’ve outlined some best practices for putting this strategy to work.

-Maintain a problem-centric mentality throughout the sales cycle
+Maintain a problem-centric mentality throughout the sales process

-In Challenger Sales, reps do their own research to identify problems and opportunities before presenting them to buyers – often in a way that “challenges” or “antagonizes” them.
+In Challenger Sales, reps do their own research to identify problems and opportunities before presenting them to buyers — often in a way that challenges them.
 Gap Selling is a collaborative, empathetic process, which, like Customer-Centric Selling, allows the buyer to take the lead.

-It’s also about keeping an eye toward the future.
-So, even after that initial deal closes, reps need to keep a pulse on new developments in the industry and look for cross-sell/upsell opportunities that solve future problems.
+It’s also about keeping an eye on the future.
+So, even after that initial deal closes, reps need to keep a pulse on new developments in the industry and look for cross-selling and upselling opportunities that solve future problems.